Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 If you’d like to see inside of one, the 18th-century baroque Bujovic Palace, former residence of Captain Visko Bujovic, now houses the Perast Museum (Muzej grada Perasta or Perast Maritime Museum).

-Entrance to the museum is 4€ (1€ for children up to 12, young children free), and the museum is open daily from 8 a.m. to 6 p.m.
-The entrance fee is waived for those with a Bay of Kotor Hop-On-Hop-Off bus pass.
+Entrance to the museum is 4€ (1€ for children up to 12, young children free), and the museum is open daily from 9 a.m. to 6 p.m (hours may vary or be shorter on certain days).

 Climb up to Our Lady of the Rosary Church